GUILFORD -- It's a question Marc Tessitore has been hearing quite a bit lately: "When are you opening?"

 The result was a top-to-bottom makeover that includes a high-efficiency heating system and a public-water hookup.
 The country store is the first connection to a new water line that brings Brattleboro municipal water into Algiers Village.

 The store space has been transformed with a new floor, ceiling, paint job and lighting.
-Newly uncovered windows allow natural light into a cafe space that will seat 18.

 But even as renovations neared completion, Friends of Algiers volunteers had not found someone to operate the store.
 In December, they put out a call for an entrepreneur with both retail and kitchen experience.